pragsmike/PromptCritical/docs/refs-evolutionary-prompts-papers.md

 - **Prompt Injection via Genetic Algorithms** [^8]: Explores adversarial applications, evolving prompts to bypass LLM security measures.
 - **PromptBreeder** (cited in [^9]): A state-of-the-art meta-optimization method that evolves system prompts using diverse mutations.
+- **DSPy** (Stanford, 2024) compiles declarative specs into optimised prompts/weights; includes “BeamSearch + Self-Refine” algorithms [^17]
+    - We could wrap DSPy as an alternative “contest backend” or as a surrogate critic.

+- **AutoPrompt** (Shin et al., 2020/21) showed gradient-free prompt token search for factual probes [^18]
+    - Early evidence that token-level search improves with careful fitness design.
+- **Literature digests** Awesome-LLM-Prompt-Optimization & PromptPapers curated lists
+    - Track new operator or scoring ideas and add them to your mutation library.
+    - jxzhangjhu/Awesome-LLM-Prompt-Optimization - GitHub  [^19]
+    - thunlp/PromptPapers: Must-read papers on prompt-based tuning for ... [^20]

 ### Comparison of Approaches